wp-plugins/media-library-assistant/readme.txt

 5. The Media Library Assistant submenu showing the Bulk Edit area with taxonomy Add, Remove and Replace options; also shows the tags suggestion popup.

 == Changelog ==

+= 0.70 =
+* New: "Gallery in" and "MLA Gallery in" columns show where the item appears in [gallery] and [mla_gallery] shortcode output.
+* New: Post titles in the where-used columns contain a link to the Edit Post/Page screen.
+* New: Title/Name column distinguishes between "BAD PARENT" (no where-used references to the item) and "INVALID PARENT" (does not exist).
+* Fix: [mla_gallery] queries are modified to avoid a conflict with the Role Scoper plugin.
+* Fix: Undefined taxonomies are now bypassed when defining table columns, avoiding (!)
+Notice displays after changing taxonomy support settings.

 = 0.60 =
 * New: Enhanced Search Media box.
 Search can be extended to the name/slug, ALT text and caption fields.
 The connector between search terms can be "and" or "or".